 - How can I integrate current information and tools we already use into the model?

 - How can dynamic simulation® help to account for both planned and unplanned downtime within the system?

-With the economy as it is and funds being more closely scrutinized before authorized to spend, it is imperative you understand the advantageous and capabilities of a system before making a purchase.
+With the economy as it is and funds being more closely scrutinized before spending authorization, it is imperative you understand the advantageous and capabilities of a system before making a purchase.
 Simcad Pro's patented dynamic simulation® engine delivers unmatched technology to users looking to identify, analyze and optimize manufacturing operations.